-Finding the right counter stools for your kitchen is challenging because there are so many factors to consider, including height, style and comfort.
+Finding the right counter stool height for your kitchen is challenging because there are so many factors to consider.
+Aside from finding the perfect counter stool height, you’ll also want to consider comfort and style.
 Below is our quick guide to helping you find the best stools for your kitchen counter, kitchen island, breakfast bar or even your in-home pub.

 - Heights of chair stools are generally 18″ from floor to seat.
 Pair with a table or counter 28″-30″ in height.